YuZhengCUHK/YuZhengCUHK.github.io/index.md

 > Jun 18 Outstanding Project for Bachelor degree of NEU

-> Dec 17 Excellent Graduate of Liaoning Province
+> Dec 17 Excellent Graduate of Liaoning Province, China

 > Apr 17 Honorable Mention of American Mathematical Contest in Modeling